Witiyala Seewalie Thera: Service

 Formerly he was the principal of Parama Dhamma Chetiya Maha Pirivena, Ratmalana, Sri Lanka.

 He served as a volunteer chaplain to the Minneapolis Police Department, Minnesota.
 He was an advisor of Sri Lankan Student Association at University of Minnesota.
 He was a board director on the McKinley Neighborhood Committee and a volunteer teacher at City View School.
 He has also participated in a religious symposium to discuss Buddhist Meditation at Bethel University.
+He was invited to conduct an opening prayer for a session in the House Chamber at Minnesota Capitol.
 He is a Notary public commissioner in the state of Minnesota.

 Venerable Seewalie also conducts monthly Buddhist talk and meditation sessions for inmates at South Dakota State Penitentiary, Sioux Falls and Minnesota Correctional Facility – Lino Lakes.
 In addition, he leads meditation sessions at St. Cloud State University and visit churches and schools to share the teachings of the Buddha.

 His mission is to share the Buddha's message of peace and happiness and help create peace and harmony among people in the world.